-- Website maintenance: Making sure a site is technically up to date, running effective tests to find and fix problems, updating content as needed, etc. Clients may want their website “Baby-Sitter” or they may want to do it themselves but either way, having an assistant make sure it is running smoothly is a big plus for everyone involved.
+- Website maintenance: Ensuring a site is technically up to date, running effective tests to find and fix problems, updating content as needed, etc. Clients may want their website “Baby-Sitter”, or they may want to do it themselves, but either way, having an assistant make sure it is running smoothly is a big plus for everyone involved.

-- Client services: Handling all client service issues like refunds, changing orders, shipping problems and so on.
-Creating content for your website:
+- Client services: Handling all client service issues like refunds, changing orders, shipping problems, etc.

 - Image, audio, and video editing: Your virtual assistant can do the simple tasks of cutting out parts of a speech, taking a screenshot, or fixing a video or photo problem.
-They can also help you create more complicated content by taking notes as you talk about what you want to include in your sales pitch, and then creating the actual written copy or recording of you saying it.
-Creating the “look” and “feel” of your site: Making it more professional, less cluttered, more inviting, more user friendly…etc. Creating graphics:
+They can also help you create more complicated content by taking notes as you talk about what you want to include in your sales pitch and then creating the actual written copy or recording of you saying it.

 The Advantages Of Hiring A Virtual Assistant